ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

         sequence at positions where the first read maps, or '-'.
     15. Instantiated as IUPACna image of positive strand of the subject sequence at positions where the second read maps, or '-'.
+    16. CIGAR alignment of the first read in subject strand, or '-'.
+    17. CIGAR alignment of the second read in subject strand, or '-'.

     "Ideal" mapping (having single best) should consider using filter on first column = 0, second column = 1